fgaudo/fridgy/docs/domain.md

 The domain layer solely provides functions and objects to the application layer and can only depend on external libraries or on the core layer.
 In the domain layer it's **forbidden** to handle or return _effects_.
 Every function inside of it **must** be pure and deterministic.

-The domain objects returned by the domain layer must be _opaque values_, meaning they cannot be directly accessed by other layers.
-In order to get the data, special getters functions must be used on them.

 For example if we create a `Person` object with `name` and `age`, and we need to know if the person is old enough to watch some content, then the domain layer should have an `isAllowedToWatch` function which checks the given age and returns either `true` or `false`.
 The application layer should be completely ignorant about these details and should always ask the domain layer for this information.